Minorzar/2223_Projet1A_SNES_Controller/Software/README_SOFTWARE.md

 - Every 16.67 ms, the console sends a 12 μs wide pulse to pin 3, instructing the controller to latch the state of the buttons.
 - After 6 μs, the console sends 16 clock cycles to the "Data_clock" pin.
     - On the rising edge, the controller, or our plug in particular for this project, serially shifts the states of the buttons locked on the "Serial_data" pin.
-    - On the falling edge, the CPU inside the console samples the data.
+    - On the falling edge, the CPU inside the SNES samples the data.

 Algorithm:
 - In order to comply with the above-mentioned protocol, the plug's microprocessor must be able to detect the various signals sent by the console and respond accordingly.